natebarksdale/natebarksdale.github.io/src/content/blog/2009-01-22-por-que-ser-carmelita-descalza.md

 description: A unique strategy by a historic convent in Spain to attract new novices through social media.
 The Barefoot Carmelite nuns of Ecija have turned to YouTube to share their way of life in a modern way.
 emoji: 📹
 tags:
-  - 🙏 Nuns
-  - 📺 YouTube
+  - ⛪ Religion
-  - 🌍 Spain
+  - 🌍 Culture
+  - 🎥 Film
+  - 📱 Social Networks
 haiku: |
   Sisters seek new light,
   In the glow of the screen's warmth,